PrabhaCodz/Hotel_Management_cmd/README.md

 tries to book an already allotted room.
 Exception handling is properly done to deal with any kind of unexpected exception.
 ##### Topics Covered-
+-Classes and Objects
+-Inheritance
+-File Handling with Objects
+-ArrayList
-Classes and Objects, Inheritance, File Handling with Objects, ArrayList, implementing Interface, User defined exception and Exception handling.
+-User defined exception and Exception handling.